-Two Export Control Coordinators in the Division of Sponsored Programs (DSP) provide export control guidance to DSP, to University researchers who are or may be involved with export-controlled projects, and to the University community through coordination with those University units designated as Export Control Liaisons.
+Export Control Coordinators in the Division of Sponsored Programs (DSP) provide export control guidance to DSP, to University researchers who are or may be involved with export-controlled projects, and to the University community through coordination with those University units designated as Export Control Liaisons.
 In general, the Export Control Coordinators perform the following functions:

-- Assist in DSP's initial export control assessment of sponsored research projects, including the review of the terms of proposals and agreements, to determine whether the research or related activity is subject to export controls - When a sponsored project is determined to be subject to export controls and no exclusions or exemptions are available, the Export Control Coordinators - Work with researchers to facilitate understanding of and compliance with export control requirements - Assist Principal Investigators (PIs) in the development of a Technology Control Plan (TCP) for projects that involve export-controlled items or information to ensure compliance with export control requirements - Where necessary, prepare for the Empowered Official applications for export control licenses, commodity jurisdiction requests, and commodity classification requests - Inform the PI in writing of any restrictions imposed by any license or other approval obtained for the project, and obtain the PI's confirmation of understanding and acceptance of those restrictions - Monitor export-controlled research projects to ensure that the research is conducted consistent with the requirements of any TCP, license, or other approval - Conduct restricted party screening when needed - Maintain records pertaining to the management of export control issues in sponsored research projects - Develop and implement procedures for DSP relating to the identification and management of export control issues in sponsored research projects; - Provide administrative support to the University's Export Control Compliance Program
+- Assist in DSP's initial export control assessment of sponsored research projects, including the review of the terms of proposals and agreements, to determine whether the research or related activity is subject to export controls. - When a sponsored project is determined to be subject to export controls and no exclusions or exemptions are available, the Export Control Coordinators - Work with researchers to facilitate understanding of and compliance with export control requirements. - Assist Principal Investigators (PIs) in the development of a Technology Control Plan (TCP) for projects that involve export-controlled items or information to ensure compliance with export control requirements. - Where necessary, prepare for the Empowered Official applications for export control licenses, commodity jurisdiction requests, and commodity classification requests. - Inform the PI in writing of any restrictions imposed by any license or other approval obtained for the project and obtain the PI's confirmation of understanding and acceptance of those restrictions.

-- Coordinate the compliance activities of the University's Export Control Liaisons and provide guidance to those units on export control issues - Develop and provide training and education to the University community on export control compliance requirements, including developing and maintaining the University's export control website as an educational resource for the University community - o Update the University's Export Control Compliance Program Manual - o Serve as members of the University's Export Control Advisory Committee - Consult the Office of General Counsel on legal issues arising from the University's export control compliance activities
+- Perform TCP audits and maintain related documentation. - Conduct restricted party screenings when needed. - Maintain records pertaining to the management of export control issues in sponsored research projects. - Develop and implement procedures for DSP relating to the identification and management of export control issues in sponsored research projects. - Support The University of Iowa's Export Control Compliance Program by - Coordinating compliance activities of the University's Export Control Liaisons and providing guidance to those units on export control issues. - Developing and providing training and education to the University community on export control compliance requirements, including developing and maintaining the University's export control website as a resource for the University community. - Updating the University's Export Control Compliance Program Manual. - o Serving as members of the University's Export Control Advisory Committee. - Serving as a member of the Drone Committee Advisory Group. - o Serving as an advisory member of the Dual Use Research of Concern (DURC) committee. - Consult the Office of General Counsel on legal issues arising from the University's export control compliance activities.